Your Workers’ Compensation Rights and Benefits

 - Temporary Partial Disability (TPD): Applies when a worker is unable to perform some aspects of his or her regular job.
 The weekly rate will vary based upon average weekly pay and actual time worked.

 - Permanent Total Disability (PTD): Applies when a worker is unable to perform his or her regular job and unable to find sedentary work within 50 miles of home.
 The weekly rate is 100 percent of average weekly pay at the time of the injury, and continues for the person’s lifetime.

-Lump Sum Settlements — You have the option to take a cash settlement of your medical benefits, wage benefits or both.
+You have the option to take a cash settlement of your medical benefits, wage benefits or both.
 There are advantages to receiving the money all at once, but, in settling your case, you will waive future rights and benefits.
 You should definitely have legal counsel to (a) determine if a lump sum is in your best interests and (b) to negotiate a fair amount for your injuries.
-Mr. Feldman can help you make an informed choice for your specific situation.
+Feldman Williams, PLLC can help you make an informed choice for your specific situation.

 Your Employer Cannot Fire You for Taking Workers’ Comp

 The Florida workers’ compensation laws make it unlawful for any employer to terminate you because you filed a workers’ compensation claim, took disability leave or pursued benefits under Section 440 for your injuries.
 Additionally, it is unlawful for any employer to refuse to hire you because of your history of having a workers’ compensation injury.
 If either of these scenarios happens to you, we will take the fight to the employer and pursue your rights in circuit court.

 Call us today for a free initial assessment of your workers comp claim.